jimmyislive/blog/content/posts/gcp.md

 acme-prod-lb-ipv6                       2600:1901:0:ee66::  EXTERNAL                                                IN_USE
 {{< / highlight >}}

-You can now visit the site atthe IP.
+You can now visit the site at the IP.
 Also confirm that the docker container has the env vars we sent in present.
 Ideally you would put in the private IP of the DB in it, so it's available to the container.

 {{< figure src="/images/nginx.png">}}